bjoernwe/easyexplot/README.md

 <img src="https://raw.githubusercontent.com/bjoernwe/easyexplot/master/README/20150122_163422_00.png" width="640px">

+Note how all arguments are automatically included in the plot to make the comparison of different plots easier.

 Suspecting that the function is noisy, we let EasyExPlot evaluate the function multiple times with the argument *repetitions*:

 ```python